-24. GDPR - Privacy Statement
+29. GDPR - Privacy Statement

-24.1 The Co-operative will gather and use certain information about individuals in accordance with UK GDPR and DPA 2018.
+29.1 The Co-operative will gather and use certain information about individuals in accordance with GDPR.
 Staff members have a responsibility to ensure compliance with the terms of the privacy policy and to collect, handle and store personal information in accordance with relevant legislation.
-The Fair Processing Notice (FPN) details how personal data is held and processed.
+The Fair Processing Notice (FPN) details how personal data is held and processed with third parties in accordance with relevant policies and procedures.